bpstelios10/spring-webflux-template/README.md

 docker-compose down
 ```

+## Repository
+For docker images, there are some tasks that can be used to upload, remove images etc.
+The version of the image needs to be passed by using `testVersion` parame or change it in build.gradle
+For authentication, username password can be used either by setting some env variables (`DOCKER_USERNAME`, `DOCKER_PASSWORD`, `DOCKER_EMAIL`), or set those values in project.ext.
+Be careful with the later, not to push the credentials to vcs
+Steps to push a new image are:
+- `clean build`, to create the latest jar
+- `buildImage` to create the image
+- `pushImage` to push it (remember to set a new version)

 ## K8s deployments
 For k8s deployments, helm is being used.
 For local tests use minikube: `minikube start -p webflux --memory 8000 --alsologtostderr --vm-driver=virtualbox`